JeremiahKaren/35percent.github.io/_posts/2019-09-20-canada-water-masterplan.md

 ---
 Southwark Council's planning committee is [set to approve](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!XG78U8hptdA1Wd%2brEpqcTA%3d%3d!%7d%7d%7d) the [largest planning application](http://planbuild.southwark.gov.uk/documents/?casereference=18/AP/1604&system=DC) ever submitted in the borough next week.

-The masterplan site is the final phase and main component of the [Council's regeneration of Canada Water](http://35percent.org/canada-water).
+The masterplan site is the final phase and main component of the [Council's regeneration of Canada Water](http://35percent.org/canada-water) and comprises a cluster of tall buildings up to 34 storeys.

 ## A little history
 This huge site comprising approx 7 million sqft of development across 21 hectares, comprises the Canada Water shopping Centre, the old Daily Mail printworks and the Surrey Quays leisure park.